BY 'clause was written to the audit log and general query log as an

 Replication: In some situations, a replica that used connection compression was not able to re-establish a lost connection to the source server.
 The issue has now been fixed.
 (Bug #32494609)

-Replication: From MySQL 8.0.22, a replication source server writes a
+Group Replication: In MySQL 8.0.22 and later, a replication source server writes a

 TRUNCATE TABLEstatement to the binary log to notify replicas to empty a